-To make sure cisatracurium is safe for you, tell your doctor about all your medical conditions.
+To make sure Nimbex is safe for you, tell your doctor about all your medical conditions.

-You should not receive this medicine if you are allergic to cisatracurium or similar medications used in anesthesia.
+You should not receive Nimbex if you are allergic to Nimbex or similar medications used in anesthesia.

 an electrolyte imbalance (such as low levels of potassium or magnesium in your blood);

-Cisatracurium is injected into a vein through an IV.
-A healthcare provider will give you this injection.
+Nimbex is given as an infusion into a vein.
+A healthcare provider will give you this injection in preparation for surgery.

 What happens if I miss a dose?

-Since cisatracurium is used during surgery, it does not have a daily dosing schedule.
+Since Nimbex is used during surgery, it does not have a daily dosing schedule.

 What happens if I overdose?